Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments

-\textbf{(2) Document score} evaluates the quality of obtained information.
-To be specific, personal information, including the plaintiff's information and the defendant's information (i.e., name, ethnicity, address, birth date, gender), is measured through exact match(1 or 0).
-As for the other components(i.e., Claims, evidence, Statement of Defence, Case Details), they are evaluated with prompts in Figure \ref{fig:prompt of comparative evaluation chinese}.
+\textbf{(2) Document score} evaluates the accuracy of the information in the drafted documents.
+For the plaintiff and the defendant(\textit{i.e., name, ethnicity, address, birthdate, gender}), we apply the exact match method(1 for correct and 0 for incorrect).
+For other components(i.e., claims, evidences, statement of defence, and case details), we apply the LLM-as-Judge method.
+The evaluation prompt is provided in Figure \ref{fig:prompt of comparative evaluation chinese}.